amitxv/PC-Tuning/docs/post-install.md

     fsutil behavior set disablelastaccess 1
     ```

-- Enables delete notifications (also known as trim or unmap), should be enabled by default but it is here for safe measure
+- Enables delete notifications (also known as trim or unmap), should be enabled by default, but it is here for safe measure

     ```bat
     fsutil behavior set disabledeletenotify 0